 If you do business on the Internet, you already know that you need a website.
 And of course, it’s a prerequisite for ecommerce companies.
 With online shops, stores can reach a global audience and operate around the clock — things that wouldn’t have been considered inconceivable not all that long ago.

 It’s a booming market, too.
-According to Insider Intelligence, revenue from global ecommerce is projected to hit $8.1 trillion by 2026.
+Revenue from global ecommerce is projected to hit $8.2 trillion by 2026.

 One of the most popular ways to get the best ecommerce website up and running is WordPress.